panaversity/learn-agentic-ai/04_daca_agent_native_dev/06_dapr_workflows/06_ai_pizza_shop/readme.md

     - `BakePizzaActivity`
     - `NotifyCustomerActivity`

+We highly encourage you to dive in and build your solution to this challenge from scratch – that's where the deepest learning happens!
+However, if you get stuck, need a little inspiration, or want to compare your approach after you're done, a [reference implementation is available here](https://github.com/mjunaidca/ai-pizza-challenge-dapr-workflows).
+Use it to spark ideas and enhance your own unique version!

 ## 🌟 Bonus Challenges / Advanced Features

 Once the MVP is working, try to extend it with these features: